Australia Wildfires Have Claimed 25 Lives And Will Burn For Months, Officials Say

 Beaubien is reporting from Kangaroo Valley, a forested area south of Sydney that has long been a camping and kayaking destination — but which now stands covered in gray ash, with charred tree trunks the only sign of vegetation.

-In a broad swath of Australia's southeast, smoke has tinted the air a yellowish-orange.
+In a broad swath of Australia's southeast, smoke has tinted the air a yellowish orange.
 The smoke has also reached New Zealand.

 Mind-blowing view of explosive wildfires in southeast Australia on Saturday.— Dakota Smith (@weatherdak) January 4, 2020